petertea96/tennis_analytics/projects/roland_garros_tracking_data/data_dictionary.md

 # Court Vision Data Dictionary

-### Data Keys
+## Data Keys

 These are the keys in a JSON file:

+### Match Information

-`pointsData`: For each point ID, some relevant play-by-play infor `eventType`: Ex: Mens/Womens singles or doubles `matchStatus`: Complete status flag
+`eventType`: Ex: Mens/Womens singles
+`matchStatus`: Complete status flag
 `playersData`: Info on opposing players (name, id, seed, country) `pointId`: ???
+`isMatchComplete`: Another complete status flag `courtName`: Name of court.
+Ex: Philippe Chatrier `courtId` : Id of playing court
+`setsCompleted`: Number of completed sets in match

+### Play-by - play information
+`pointsData`: For each point ID, some relevant play-by-play info.
-`isMatchComplete`: Another complete status flag `statsData`: Provides labels for which points are:
+`statsData`: Provides labels for which points are:

 * pointsWon